The 2016 Intel Women in Technology Scholarship Program

-With that in mind, Intel is pleased to announce a pilot version of the Women in Technology scholarship program for females who have just embarked on third level education.
+With that in mind, Intel is pleased to this year continue the Women in Technology scholarship program for females who have just embarked on third level education.
 The scholarship program is supported by Intel in Leixlip, Shannon, and Cork and successful scholars are linked to an Intel campus based on their course selection and geographical location.

 - Scholars will complete intern placements or summer internships at an Intel campus

 - To assist with career progression and further education, each scholar will be assigned an Intel mentor who can assist and provide advice on managing their academic career